uclapi/uclapi/frontend/README.md

 ```

 ## View
-To see the dashboard you must start the django server (see backend readme) then navigate to localhost:8000/dashboard.
+To see the dashboard you must start the django server and fake shibboleth app (see backend readme) then navigate to localhost:8000/dashboard.

+## Things to note

+### Django templates
+Because we are serving the django templates there are certain things you need to consider.
+To pass data from django into the react app we serialise
+the data into a json string then assign it as the global variable `window.initialData` so react can acess it.
+To gain access to static files
+we also create the `window.staticURL` global which stores the django static file base url.

+### Creating new pages
+When you create a new page for the app you must specify which django app it is associated with.
+This is done in `gulp/tasks/fileModules.json`.
+This file tells gulp which file goes in which django app i.e key = file name without extension, value = name of django app.